techgirldiaries/PySnake/README.md

 ### Features
 - Simple and intuitive controls
-- Colorful and engaging user interface
 - Increasing difficulty as the snake grows longer
-- Score tracking to challenge your previous best

 ### How to Play
 1. Install Python on your machine if you haven't already.